seL4/docs/Hardware/CEI_TK1_SOM/DaughterBoard/index.md

 ---

 # The TK1-SOM Daughterboard

- The TK1-SOM Daughterboard is an open-hardware daughterboard designed by the Trustworthy Systems group at Data61/CSIRO, that can be mounted to the TK1-SOM.
+The TK1-SOM Daughterboard is an open-hardware daughterboard designed by the Trustworthy Systems group that can be mounted to the TK1-SOM.
 It provides **CAN buses**, **serial**,**sensors**, **power management**, **PWM outputs** and other features that allow the TK1-SOM to be used as a flight controller for a quadcopter.